CPAP Pressure Settings

 • Nasal congestion: When the nasal passageways are congested or irritated, it can create added resistance to the stream of air from the CPAP, and air pressure levels may have to be adjusted as a result.

-• Altitude: Air pressure is directly affected by altitude, so a CPAP’s pressure may need to be modified based on the location where it is being used.
+• Altitude: Air pressure is directly affected by altitude, so a CPAP’s pressure may need to be modified based on the location where it's being used.
 For most devices, though, the settings allow users to automatically make altitude-related adjustments.

-Because so many different factors can play a role in finding the proper CPAP settings, it is important to always work with your health care team if you have concerns about CPAP pressure or are interested in making an adjustment to the pressure level.
+Because so many different factors can play a role in finding the proper CPAP settings, it's important to always work with your health care team if you have concerns about CPAP pressure or are interested in making an adjustment to the pressure level.

 When to Get Your CPAP Settings Adjusted